The morphology and interface structure of titanium on graphene: Conclusions

-To conclude, we report a complicated dependence of the Ti-Gr interface morphology and defect formation on layer thickness, substrate, and temperature.
-We summarize our findings in Table 2.
-In general, Ti nucleation density depends on the Gr thickness.
-The island shape and degree of faceting depend on the temperature, in a way expected from kinetic considerations.
-We found that the Gr thickness dependence on Ti diffusivity and defect formation as measured by Raman spectroscopy depends on surface roughness, where increased surface roughness leads to a stronger Ti-Gr interaction.
-This was supported by DFT simulations which do not predict a strong Gr thickness dependence on the interaction with Ti for pristine Gr, suggesting that extrinsic factors such as roughness are important.
+To conclude, we report a complicated dependence of Ti-Gr interface morphology and defect formation on Gr layer thickness, substrate, and temperature, and we discuss how these can be understood through the central role of Gr roughness.
+Our findings are summarized in Table 2.
+Ti island nulceation density, shape and degree of faceting depend on the temperature in a way expected from kinetic considerations, but these parameters also depend on Gr thickness.
+Since DFT simulations do not predict a strong dependence of the Gr-Ti interaction on Gr thickness, we conclude that an extrinsic factor, roughness, dominates the island growth process.

 Results for 1L Gr stand out from the results of 2L or 3L Gr.
 1L Gr displays at least an order magnitude larger defect density and completely different Ti island morphologies as compared to thicker Gr flakes.
-We believe these differences arise due to structural and mechanical differences between 1L and thicker Gr flakes, where 1L Gr is more flexible, exhibits larger surface roughness and, therefore, displays lower Ti diffusivity, and is more easily damaged.
+This supports the idea of these differences arising due to structural and mechanical differences between 1L and thicker Gr flakes, where 1L Gr is more flexible, exhibits larger surface roughness and, therefore, displays lower Ti diffusivity and is more easily damaged.

-These results highlight the extreme sensitivity of processing conditions on Ti deposition on Gr and emphasize the importance of considering factors such as the Gr thickness, the substrate on which Gr is placed, surface roughness, and strain for applications where the microscopic nature of the metal-Gr interface is critical to performance.
+These results highlight the extreme sensitivity of processing conditions on Ti deposition on Gr and emphasize the importance of considering factors such as the Gr thickness, the substrate on which Gr is placed, particularly its roughness, for applications where the microscopic nature of the metal-Gr interface is critical to performance.
 This is in addition to the usual factors considered in metal nucleation and growth, such as deposition rate and substrate temperature.